brochure describes the flood

 which will be useful for understanding Flood Warnings and River Height

 Bulletins issued by the Bureau's Flood Warning Centre during periods of

 The Maroochy River basin has a catchment area of 630 square kilometres and is located about 100 kilometres north of Brisbane on Queensland's Sunshine Coast.
 The catchment lies on the eastern side of the Blackall Ranges and is bounded in the south by the Buderim Mountain divide between the Maroochy and Mooloolah Rivers, and in the north by a lowland divide between the Maroochy and Noosa River flood plains.

-The Maroochy River system is susceptible to episodes of rapid flooding which can cause considerable damage to public and private property throughout the catchment.
+The Maroochy and Mooloolah River systems are susceptible to episodes of rapid flooding which can cause considerable damage to public and private property throughout the catchment.
 Continuing increases in population have accentuated the potential flood risk to life and property, and this trend is unlikely to abate given the current growth in the area.

 The Bureau's Flood Warning Centre issues Flood Warnings and River Height Bulletins for the Maroochy River catchment during flood events.
 River height predictions are given when moderate flood levels are likely to be exceeded at Dunethin Rock or Picnic Point.

-The Sunshine Coast Regional Council is able to provide further information on flooding in your area of the Maroochy River catchment.
+The Sunshine Coast Regional Council is able to provide further information on flooding in your area of the Mooloolah and Maroochy River catchment.

 Maroochy ALERT System

 The Maroochy River ALERT flood warning system was completed in the 1994 as a co-operative project between the Bureau of Meteorology and the then Maroochy Shire Council.
 The system comprises a network of rainfall and river height field stations located in the Sunshine Coast hinterland which report via VHF radio to a base station computer located in the Council office at Nambour.
 The field stations send reports for every 1 millimetre of rainfall and every 50 millimetre change in river height.